TailorHub-Mad/react-native-challenge/README.md

 5. **Favorites Feature**
     - Enable users to add or remove restaurants from their favorites list.
     - Provide a separate view to display the user's favorite restaurants.
-6. **Loading States**
+6. **Loading State**
     - Display a loading indicator while fetching data from the API.
 7. **Error Handling**
     - Show appropriate error messages for network issues or failed API requests.
 8. **Design**
     - Ensure the app is responsive, visually appealing and user-friendly for both iOS and Android users.
 9. **Navigation**

-Use react-navigation for navigation between tabs and screens.
+    - Use react-navigation for navigation between tabs and screens.
     - Use a Drawer with different tabs
     - Use two different navigation stacks:
     - Auth (Login / Register)
     - Rest of screens
-        - Map with restaurant list (remove map?)
+        - Map & Restaurant list
-        - Restaurant detail
+        - Restaurant detail page
         - Create restaurant
-        - Favorites..

 # Bonus Points

-- **Deployments / Distribution**
-    - If you have time
 - **Testing**
     - Write realistic unit tests for the frontend components.
     - Write end-to-end tests with Detox
 - **Improvements**
     - You can leave a suggestion of improvements you would implement to this app if it was an ongoing project with more development time allowed
+- **Deployments / Distribution**
+    - If you've deployed and built the app, specifically for Android since iOS will require a paid Apple Developer account, provide the links in the `README.md`.

 # **Submission Guidelines**